-The British Archaeological Awards had their origin when Robert Kiln, then a Lloyds underwriter and amateur archaeologist, persuaded Bruce Norman, the producer of the BBC Chronicle series, to sponsor an award for amateur archaeologists and to make it into a popular TV programme.
+The Archaeological Achievement Awards had their origin when Robert Kiln, then a Lloyds underwriter and amateur archaeologist, persuaded Bruce Norman, the producer of the BBC Chronicle series, to sponsor an award for amateur archaeologists and to make it into a popular TV programme.

 Magnus Magnusson agreed to be the presenter, and the award was launched in 1976 with enthusiastic support of Current Archaeology and the backing of Rescue of whom Robert Kiln was the Honorary Treasurer.
 It was an immediate success.